backups-obsidian/backup-obsidian-2/100 study-notes/113 Terraform/Terraform - Terraform Cloud.md

 	- Projects help us organize our workspaces into groups, making it easier to find workspaces in large Terraform Cloud organizations.

 > [!caution] Deleting a workspace in Terraform cloud DOES NOT destroy its infrastructure.

+### Sentinel
+- Why might users want to utilize **Sentinel or OPA** (Open Policy Agent) with Terraform Cloud in their infrastructure workflow?
+	- Sentinel and OPA enable *automated policy checks* to enforce *compliance standards* before applying changes to production environments.
+	- Organizations can *enforce resource naming conventions* or *approved machine images* for improved consistency and clarity.
+	- To provide *real-time feedback on potential security risks in Terraform configurations* during the development process.
+	- Sentinel and OPA can enhance security by *preventing unauthorized changes* to your managed infrastructure.
+	- Sentinel and OPA policies are *defined as code*, which means they can be stored in version control alongside our Terraform configurations.